 It can take years to build a brilliant reputation for your business, but days for it to come crashing down if the worst case scenario takes place.
 Sadly, many things can negatively impact your reputation, but you can certainly increase your chances of remaining in your customers’ good books.

 For starters, you have to remain realistic in everything that you do – don’t get your audience’s hopes up if you aren’t 100% sure you can deliver, as this is a sure fire way to leave your customers disappointed.
 For example, don’t shout from the rooftops about your speedy delivery services and then allow multiple timely delays to happen.

 Handling complaints in a productive and proactive way is another key component of a strong reputation, as even an unhappy customer presents you with an opportunity to improve your reputation.
 Be responsive, respectful and patient – this way, you’ll reach a resolution that works for everyone.

 Having an unexpected and unwanted guest inside your business can put your data and assets in jeopardy, and unfortunately thieves, hackers and other criminals are more common than you might initially expect.

 Business breaches can be both physical and digital, as a thief could break into your commercial premises after hours to steal or damage your equipment, while a hacker or virus could enter your systems and destroy or compromise your valuable data.

-To combat physical threats, installing a top quality CCTV system along with motion sense alarms will certainly be of benefit.
+To combat physical threats, installing a top-quality visitor management system and CCTV along with motion sense alarms will certainly be of benefit.
 To minimize online risks, install firewalls and always make the most of encryption – you have a responsibility to protect your customers’ private data such as their payment details, so don’t ignore cybersecurity.